 Should you deliberately under-enrol, not follow course advice from your faculty, or not make up for units in Trimester 3 to ensure completion of at least 8 credit points for the year, you may not be able to obtain an extension of your COE.
 Where possible, you will then have to complete your studies from your home country as a Cloud Campus student.

-Trimester 1 and Trimester 2 are compulsory study periods.
-At no time can international students study only an cloud unit in a compulsory study period.
-This means that you must always include at least one on-campus unit in Trimester 1 and 2.
+Trimester 1 and 2 are compulsory study periods.
+You must always include at least one on-campus unit during your studies in Trimester 1 and 2.
+At no time can international students study only one cloud unit in a compulsory study period (unless it is the students final unit to complete).